hypertidy/controlledburn/README.md

 ## Example

 This is a basic example, this is fast, and shows that it works.
-See the todo list above.

 ``` r
 pols <- silicate::inlandwaters